MusahMusah/laravel-multipayment-gateways/docs/webhook/flutterwave.md

      * This refers to the name of the payment gateway being used.
      */
     'name' => 'flutterwave',

+     /**
+     * When set to false, the package will not verify the signature of the webhook call.
+     */
+    'verify_signature' => true,

     /*
      * This secret key is used to validate the signature of the webhook call.